jontywigster/hyper-v_sensie_build/README.md

 Based on https://github.com/schtritoff/hyperv-vm-provisioning - many thanks indeed - PowerShell scripts to build some Hyper-V VMs.

-Cloud-Init is used to install a standard set of apps for Linux machines and requires a web server to host Cloud-Init files.
+Cloud-Init and Ansible install a standard set of apps for Linux machines.
+Node-Red returns the latest version of each distro.

 Windows machines are built from WDS.